 - Combine spices, salt and pepper and sprinkle spice mix to coat the fillets.
 Ensure both sides are coated completely.

-- In a large non-stick skillet or pan, heat 2 tbsp oil over medium/high heat.
+- In a large non-stick skillet or pan, heat 1 and a half tablespoons of oil over medium/high heat.

-- Repeat the same process for the other two basa fillets, utilizing the remaining one tablespoon of olive oil.
+- Repeat the same process for the other two basa fillets, utilizing the remaining half a tablespoon of olive oil.

-- Serve each fillet with a squeeze of fresh lemon juice.
+- Serve each fillet with a generous squeeze of fresh lemon juice.

 Notes